smenzer-forks/Prebid.js/modules/userId/userId.md

         }, {
             name: "id5Id",
             params: {
-                partner: 173, //Set your real ID5 partner ID here for production, please ask for one at https://id5.io/universal-id
+                partner: 173, // Set your real ID5 partner ID here for production, please ask for one at https://id5.io/universal-id
-                pd: "some-pd-string" // See https://console.id5.io/docs/public/prebid for details },
+                pd: "some-pd-string", // See https://console.id5.io/docs/public/prebid for details
+                vendors: {
+                    novatiq: true // set to false or omit to disable }
+            },
             storage: {
                 type: "cookie",